crvenkapavica/ConsoleRPG/README.md

 Features to come:
 <html>
-    <b> 5-TIER ITEM GENERATOR </b>
+&nbsp;&nbsp;&nbsp;&nbsp;•<b> 5-TIER ITEM GENERATOR </b><br/>
-        • Each weapon type has specific passive procs
+    • Each weapon type has specific passive procs<br/>
-        • Each armor has specific character upgrades (like spell slots, passive slots, consumable slots, etc...)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Each armor has specific character upgrades (like spell slots, passive slots, consumable slots, etc...)<br/>
-        • Item Levels go from 3 to 1000+ with intention of endless, yet ever-evolving gameplay (there are quite a few calculations to be done to achieve this)
+        • Item Levels go from 3 to 1000+ with intention of endless, yet ever-evolving gameplay (there are quite a few calculations to be done to achieve this)<br/>
-        • Sockets
+        • Sockets<br/>
-        • Unique-only spells & passives
+        • Unique-only spells & passives<br/>
-      <b> WORLD-MAP DESIGN & IMPROVED PROCEDURAL GENERATION </b>
+      <b> WORLD-MAP DESIGN & IMPROVED PROCEDURAL GENERATION </b><br/>
-        • Enemies grow in strength with time (like in Heroes of Might and Magic)
+        • Enemies grow in strength with time (like in Heroes of Might and Magic)<br/>
-        • Bosses spawn on random high-tier segments which guard item chests or spells / spellbooks
+        • Bosses spawn on random high-tier segments which guard item chests or spells / spellbooks<br/>
-        • NPC aggro range
+        • NPC aggro range<br/>
-      <b> CHALLENGING AI </b>
+      <b> CHALLENGING AI </b><br/>
-        • Deep behaviour tree-like decision making (this would also be affected by certain affixes, attributes, time, etc...)
+        • Deep behaviour tree-like decision making (this would also be affected by certain affixes, attributes, time, etc...)<br/>
-        • State-context for predicting player decisions based on gameplay statistics
+        • State-context for predicting player decisions based on gameplay statistics<br/>
-      <b> TALENTS, SPELLS, SPELLBOOKS, PASSIVES </b>
+      <b> TALENTS, SPELLS, SPELLBOOKS, PASSIVES </b><br/>
-        • Dual-class talent trees
+        • Dual-class talent trees<br/>
-        • Spell crafting (with goal of eventually reaching several thousands of combinations)
+        • Spell crafting (with goal of eventually reaching several thousands of combinations)<br/>
-        • Spellbook system where you have to pre-equip spells that can be only used with specific spellbooks
+        • Spellbook system where you have to pre-equip spells that can be only used with specific spellbooks<br/>
-        • Hundreds of Active & Passive spells - core functionallity has been written, allowing for robust and creative passive abilities
+        • Hundreds of Active & Passive spells - core functionallity has been written, allowing for robust and creative passive abilities<br/>
-        • Class-specific passives & resources
+        • Class-specific passives & resources<br/>
 </html>
 ...And much, much more.